Once taken as fact, these whitetail myths are now standing between you and deer hunting truth

 Image 9 of 20

-Numerous studies out there show that bucks don’t do this.
+Numerous studies out there show that bucks don’t leave when spooked.
 The research is showing that bucks are actually very loyal to their home ranges, and especially so to their core areas (the smaller 40- to 50-acre area within their home range).

 Image 10 of 20

 I myself believed this one until a few short years ago.
 I always either carried a plastic pee bottle or held my bladder.
 Then, one day, a disbelieving friend told me I was out of my mind to believe urine spooks deer.
-He then proceeded to dare me to take a leak in an active deer scrape, put a camera over it, and watch what happens.
+He then dared me to take a leak in an active deer scrape, put a camera over it, and watch what happened.

-Well, being the fella I am, I couldn’t back down from a bona-fide dare.
-I took the challenge like a man and did it.
+I couldn’t back down from the dare, and took the challenge like a man.
 And wouldn’t you know, buck activity (even among older age classes) actually increased within 24 hours (as compared to before the urination experiment).
-I’ll be danged.

 Image 11 of 20

 In other words, in parts of South Carolina (and many other states), it’s taking five adult does to keep one fawn alive to see its first fall.
 These numbers range from 0.2 to 0.6 for many states in the eastern half of the country.
-The only state left with a fawn recruitment rate higher than 1.0 is Kentucky.
 It's the worst in areas without an abundance of quality early successional habitat.

 Image 12 of 20

-Study after study, even on pressured properties, has shown deer movement does not decrease during the month of October.
-Daytime and nighttime deer activity gradually increase from September to November.
+Study after study, even on pressured properties, has shown daytime and nighttime deer activity gradually increase from September to November.
 It doesn't stop in October.

 The biggest reason hunters believe in the October lull is because deer transition from summer to fall ranges between mid-September and early October.
-Not only that but also they transition from summer food sources to fall food sources, too.
+They transition from summer food sources to fall food sources, too.

 Another factor is pressure.
 Deer have reacted to hunting pressure by the time October rolls around.
 They don’t always go nocturnal.
-They move to nearby areas — it can be a few hundred yards or a mile down the road — where less hunting pressure is present.
+They begin using nearby areas — it can be a few hundred yards or a mile down the road — where less hunting pressure is present.
 Or, they'll start making detours around pressured areas.
 But they keep moving.

-Deer are going through a lot of changes at this time and most hunters don’t change their stand locations to follow these changes.
+Unfortunately, deer are going through a lot of changes at this time and most hunters don’t change their stand locations to follow them.
 They keep hunting in locations they were seeing deer before and ignore where deer have moved to.
 Hunters must constantly adapt.

 Image 13 of 20